 L.A.
-Confidential is another neo noir film, this one starring Kevin Spacey, Russell Crowe and Kim Basinger.
-Set in 1950s’ Los Angeles and based on a novel by James Ellroy, Kevin Spacey plays Sergeant Jack Vincennes, who's assigned to investigate a multiple murder at the Night Owl coffee shop.
+Confidential is another neo-noir film, this one starring Kevin Spacey, Russell Crowe and Kim Basinger.
+Set in 1950s Los Angeles and based on a novel by James Ellroy, Kevin Spacey plays Sergeant Jack Vincennes, who's assigned to investigate a multiple murders at the Night Owl coffee shop.
 Vincennes also works as a technical advisor for a Dragnet-like TV crime series and also provides tips for celebrity arrests to the editor of Hush-Hush magazine, a local tabloid.
 When a young actor gets killed after Vincennes calls the editor of the magazine, his guilty conscience spurs him onward.

 During the investigation, Vincennes and two other detectives slowly uncover a web of corruption surrounding the homicides, including a call-girl ring specializing in women who’ve had plastic surgery to make them resemble movie stars, such as Kim Basinger who plays a Veronica Lake lookalike.
 Vincennes also reveals that political machinations within Los Angeles are also responsible for the deaths.

 In general, critics loved L.A.
 Confidential, and it won two Academy Awards.